ample/gatsby-remark-ample/README.md

 - It will ignore image paths that don't end in the accepted extensions whitelist.
 This is so we don't try to process images we can't process, like SVG files.
 - It will only process values that start with the proper path separator (e.g. `/`) character, indicating that it is a path to a file.

-This is highly opinionated to work with content management systems that write images to the file system, such as NetlifyCMS or Forestry.
+This is highly opinionated to work with content management systems that write images to the file system, such as [NetlifyCMS](https://www.netlifycms.org/) or [Forestry](https://www.forestry.io/).

-Because of that, this process is involved, optionated, and a little goofy.
+Because of that, this process is involved, opinionated, and a little goofy.
 So let's look at how this transformation works:

 First, this plugin scans frontmatter for keys that end in the `imageSuffix` (default: `_src`).
 When it finds one, if the value is a string that ends in an acceptable extension, it next identifies the relative path from the markdown file to the physical image file.
 (That's where `imageSrc` comes in handy.)
 If all of these items come together, the plugin then writes the value to a key without the suffix.